Black Mirrors: CPT-Symmetric Alternatives to Black Holes: Discussion

 \section{Discussion}

 So far, we have considered the general stationary black mirror.
 Now let us explain how we think the general time-dependent case works.
 (Since this part of the story can no longer be described explicitly analytically, it is correspondingly less certain and more speculative.)
-We start with the Penrose diagram in Fig.~3a for an asymptotically-flat black hole formed by realistic gravitational collapse, with a blue curve showing the trajectory of an infalling particle (the arrow shows the direction of flow of electric charge).
-The corresponding black mirror is again obtained by identifying two CPT mirror copies of the exterior at their respective horizons, as in Fig.~3b: now we see that the (blue) particle falling into the BH from one side meets its CPT mirror (red) anti-particle falling in from the other side.
-For visualization, it is convenient to fold the diagram in Fig.~3b to obtain the diagram shown in Fig.~3c.
-In this folded picture, time runs in its usual upward direction on both sheets, and we can explicitly see that both sheets share a common {\it future} null boundary ({\it i.e.}, a BH).
+We start with the Penrose diagram in Fig.~\ref{collapsed-mirror}a for an asymptotically-flat black hole formed by realistic gravitational collapse, with a blue curve showing the trajectory of an infalling particle (the arrow shows the direction of flow of electric charge).
+The corresponding black mirror is again obtained by identifying two CPT mirror copies of the exterior at their respective horizons, as in Fig.~\ref{collapsed-mirror}b: now we see the infalling blue trajectory's smooth analytic extension (the red trajectory, see Appendix \ref{geodesics}).
+For visualization, it is convenient to fold the diagram in Fig.~\ref{collapsed-mirror}b to obtain the diagram shown in Fig.~\ref{collapsed-mirror}c.
+In this folded picture, time runs in its usual upward direction on both sheets, so we can explicitly see that both sheets share a common {\it future} null boundary ({\it i.e.}, a BH), and the previous trajectory may now be reinterpreted as the (blue) particle falling into the BH from one side annihilating with its CPT mirror (red) anti-particle falling in from the other.
+(The arrow flip is explained in Appendix \ref{CPT_appendix}.)

 In the stationary case, the event horizon and apparent horizon coincide.
-More generally, where they do not, we conjecture the correct matching surface is the {\it apparent horizon} (which is well-defined to linear order in perturbations around the stationary solution \cite{Hollands:2024vbe}) since: (i) it is defined locally (unlike the event horizon); and (ii) it appears to be the surface associated to dynamical black hole entropy \cite{Hollands:2024vbe} which, as argued above, is also naturally associated to the surface separating the two exteriors of a black mirror.
-This suggests the potential, at least in principle, of observationally distinguishing dynamical black mirrors from dynamical black holes, {\it e.g.}\ via gravitational wave observations.
+More generally, where they do not, we conjecture the correct matching surface is the {\it apparent horizon} (which is well-defined to linear order in perturbations around the stationary solution \cite{Hollands:2024vbe}) since: (i) it is defined locally (unlike the event horizon); and (ii) it appears to be the surface associated to dynamical black hole entropy \cite{Hollands:2024vbe} which, as argued above, is also associated to the surface separating the two black mirror exteriors.

 Finally, some further hints favoring black mirrors: